JHawk0224/WebGPU-NPR/README.md

 Steps 1 through 5 occur as compute shader passes, and step 6 is a render pass on the triangulated screen-space.

 We utilize stochastic sampled anti-aliasing in camera ray generation stage.
-Ray-scene intersections were accelerated using bounding volume hierarchy.
+Ray-scene intersections were accelerated using a bounding volume hierarchy.
 Rendered frame accumulation resets on any camera movement.

 Note that each frame is equivalent to taking a single-sample monte carlo estimate of the rendering equation for the scene.
 The end result of accumulating indefinitely given absence of camera movement is essentially allowing us to average out N frames of such estimates, leading to a quick and progressive convergence.

 ### Non-Photorealistic Rendering

 Our pathtracer supports two rendering modes: regular pathtracer and pathtracer with non-photorealistic rendering (NPR).
 Based on a [SIGGRAPH 2024 paper](http://cv.rexwe.st/pdf/srfoe.pdf), the NPR mode performs `stylize` function on every material shader invocation.

 ### Cloth Simulation